World Cup Prostitution

 NEW YORK, June 16, 2006 (LifeSiteNews.com) – The Catholic Family and Human

-Rights Institute has initiated a massive email campaign to enlist the support of
+Rights Institute has initiated a massive email campaign to enlist the support

-during the World Cup in Germany.
+women during the World Cup in Germany.

 The German government has come under intense criticism for the country’s tacit

-promotion of prostitution during the World Cup games now underway in the
+promotion of prostitution during the World Cup games now underway in the country.

-to reports, most will not speak German.
+reports, most will not speak German.
 Most are being 'sex trafficked' against

 their wills.
-They are told that they are going to be models, waitresses, or some
+They are told that they are going to be models, waitresses, or

 “Whatever their circumstances, each and every one of these young women is